-Consistency: The proposed light industrial zoning area is consistent with the COSE policies in the Comprehensive Plan.
-In fact, the light industrial zoning map configuration is in the form proposed based on an environmental assessment done to map the environmentally sensitive areas on the property (proposed to be designated Conservation land use).
+Consistency: The proposed light industrial land use area is consistent with the COSE policies in the Comprehensive Plan.
+In fact, the light industrial land use area configuration is in the form proposed based on an environmental assessment done to map the environmentally sensitive areas on the property (proposed to be designated Conservation land use).
 The light industrial area is drawn to avoid those areas in their entirety and respect the characteristics of the land.